HTML Elements

 Common Examples of Inline Elements

-• <strong>: Indicates that the text is of strong importance, typically displayed as bold text.
+• <strong>: Indicates strong importance, typically bold.

 Practical Application of Inline Elements

-<p>This is a <strong>strongly emphasized</strong> word within a sentence.
-Visit our <a href="https://example.com">website</a> or send us an <span style="color: blue;">email</span>.</p>
+<p>This is a <strong>strongly emphasized</strong> word and a <a href="https://example.com">website</a> link.
+Here is an <span style="color:blue;">email</span> highlight.</p>

 In this example:

-• <strong> makes the word “strongly emphasized” bold, indicating importance.
+• <strong> makes the word bold.

 Parent and Child Elements